gojek/clickstream-web/README.md

 # Clickstream Web

 Clickstream Web is a Modern, Fast, and Lightweight Event Ingestion library, adhering to the philosophy and workings of Clickstream.
 Clickstream is event agnostic and real-time in nature.
-Web applications can maintain a long-running connection to send data in real-time using Clickstream.

 ## Features

-- Fast - Much faster than other third-party analytics solutions
+- **Fast** - Much faster than other third-party analytics solutions
-- Reliable - At least once delivery, ensured
+- **Reliable** - At least once delivery, ensured
-- Highly configurable - Mold the behavior based on your business goals
+- **Highly configurable** - Mold the behavior based on your business goals
-- Small & lightweight - Close to native web technologies, less dependencies
+- **Lean** - Close to native web technologies, less dependencies
-- Runtime Agnostic - Use in browser & Node JS runtimes seamlessly
+- **Runtime Agnostic** - Use in browser & Node JS runtimes seamlessly

 ## Installation